 Any non-confidential records will be readily accessible and available.
 Confidential information and records will be held securely and only available to those who have a right or professional need to see them.

-Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the Trust.
+Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school as outlined in the School's Retention Schedule.